 According to the ancient people of the Philippines, Bathala — a supreme being or god — created seven moons that illuminated the earth, with one illuminating each of the dark nights of the week.
-Every evening was ever so bright and so beautiful because of these moons.
-The moons brought joy and happiness to the people of the earth and mesmerized one particular dragon that wished to have them all.
+Every evening was ever so bright and so beautiful because of these moons as the moons brought joy and happiness to the people of the earth.
+This, however, mesmerized one particular dragon that wished to have them all.

 The Bakunawa, a huge serpent-like dragon that coiled around the earth and ruled the oceans, first fell in love with the heavenly magnificence of the "seven sisters" such that he envied the almighty for his creations.
-And to the people's dismay, the dragon swallowed the moons one-by-one as he yearned to possess them all.
-This growing yearning turned into envy into greed, so as the Bakunawa arose again and again from the waters to swallow the moons until the towering dragon that horrifyingly arose from the seas devoured all — but one.
+And to the people's collective dismay, the dragon swallowed the moons one-by-one, each night, as he yearned to possess them all.
+This growing yearning turned into envy and into greed, so as the Bakunawa arose again and again from the waters to swallow the moons until the towering dragon devoured all — but one.

-The Bathala became conscious of the sudden disappearances of the moons from the heavens.
-And the last remaining was sight of a dismay to the people of Earth.
-They in turn, however, learned to arm themselves to protect it from being swallowed by the dragon.
-Hence, the dragon not only termed as a "Moon-eater," but as a "Man-eater" as well.
+The Bathala became conscious of the sudden disappearances of the moons from the heavens as the last remaining was sight of a dismay to the people of Earth.
+They, in turn, learned to arm themselves to protect it from being swallowed by the dragon.
+Hence, the dragon not only termed as a "Moon-eater" but as a "Man-eater," as well.

-One night, deafening screams, moans, music, and banging of drums coming from the people of Earth awakened the almighty to witness the Bakunawa swallowing the last moon, enveloping the whole world in darkness.
-The people shouted, and they screamed "Return our Moon!" among other unpleasant words.
+One night, deafening screams, moans, music, sounds, and banging of drums coming from the people of Earth awakened the almighty to witness the Bakunawa swallowing the last moon, slowly enveloping the whole world in abysmal darkness.
+The people shouted altogether, and they screamed "Return our Moon!" among many other unpleasant words.
 The dragon hastily retreated to his caverns in the oceans as the sounds grew louder and louder.
 And the last moon illuminated the dark skies once more and the people of earth rejoiced as the dragon hastily returned to the seas, hiding inside his caves, and waiting for another right moment to gobble the last remaining moon.